viktorwinschel/mes/docs/src/examples/national_accounting.md

-# MOMASCF: National Accounting System
+# National Accounting System

 This document describes the categorical structure of the MOMASCF system and its implementation.
+It is the samllest possible national accounting system based on the monetary theory of the MoMaT paper.

 ## Naming Conventions